WebOfTrustInfo/rwot5-boston/draft-documents/blockcerts_revocation.md

 (`batchRevocationStatus` and `individualRevokedList` fields are explained in the [Revoking](#revoking-a-credential) section.)

-Updating the contract with this data results in the batch "issuance" on the Ethereum blockchain.
-Cert-issuer inserts a signature ("receipt") into each Blockcert.
-The new receipt contains the Ethereum contract's address where the Blockcert has been issued, the Merkle Proof (root+proof), and the Blockcert's hash.
+This update records the issuance of the credential batch (via its Merkle root) on the Ethereum blockchain. _Note that the issuer does not need to issue to the Bitcoin blockchain unless Bitcoin is specifically desired.
+We omit that here_

+After blockchain issuance, cert-issuer embeds the signature ("receipt") into each Blockcert, so that each recipient can prove their credential is part of the batch.
+As usual, the receipt contains the current Blockcert's expected hash and Merkle proof (the path from the credential hash to the value on the blockchain).
+However, instead of the Bitcoin transaction id (as used in the current reference implementation) cert-issuer records the transaction id of the above issuance contract update.

 Aditionally a link to an Ethereum blockchain explorer can be added, which would allow for the Blockcert's issuance/revocation status to be checked in real time by querying the contract, without the need to run an Ethereum node.

 ### Revoking a Credential

 `batchRevocationStatus` keeps track of the batch's revocation status and can only by changed by the Issuer.
-The `individualRevokedList` is what allows for individual certificates to be revoked.
+The `individualRevokedList` is what allows for individual credentials to be revoked.
 Anyone can append an item to this list, which can be seen as a claim.

 Extending the example above, let's assume user _Alice_, whose Ethereum address is `0xew3428376...` makes a revocation statement about the Blockcert with `certificateId = "0x353456354..."`.
 It would be up to the verifying party (who is verifying Blockcert `0x353456354...`) to check whether Alice's claim is valid; that is, to check whether Alice is authorized to revoke the Blockcert in question.
 This can be done by checking the Blockcert's `authorizedRevokingParties` for Alice's Ethereum Wallet address.